 Fix Sticky Drawers and Sliding Doors

-When drawers or sliding doors won't open smoothly, a bar of soap can solve the problem.
-Rub the bar of soap on the edges of the drawers or in the door tracks to make everything glide easily.
+When drawers or sliding doors won't open smoothly, rub the bar of soap on the edges of the drawers or in the door tracks to make everything glide easily.

 Freshen Dresser Drawers, Closets, Suitcases, and Cars

-Before you use soap bars for all our household tips, get double duty by storing scented soap bars in dresser drawers, closets, suitcases, and car interiors to add freshness.
-Wrap the bars in a bit of fabric (an old washcloth works great) and tuck them away.
+Before you use soap bars, get double duty by storing scented soap bars in dresser drawers, closets, suitcases, and car interiors to add freshness.
+Remove any outer wrapping and wrap the bars in a bit of fabric (an old washcloth works great) and tuck them away.
 Works great in smelly shoes and boots, too.

 Make Furniture Assembly Easier